42Bastian/rmac/docs/rmac.rst

    This directive leaves the 6502 segment and returns to the 68000's text segment.
    68000 instructions may be assembled as normal.
 **.org** *location*
-   This directive is only legal in the 6502 section.
-It sets the value of the location counter (or **pc**) to location, an expression that must be defined, absolute, and less than $10000.
+   This directive sets the value of the location counter (or **pc**) to location, an expression that must be defined, absolute, and less than $10000.